 Tip 1: Explain what you have done to gain more skills in this field.

 Tip 2: Demonstrate the efforts you have taken up to improve yourself at a personal level

 “I have attended several seminars and workshops relating to quality management.
-Through this, I familiarized myself with the current trends in the field and learned from the experiences of other quality managers who shared their past experience.
+Through this, I familiarized myself with the current trends in the field and learned from the experiences of other quality managers who shared their past experiences.
 Besides, I have been involved in a local food bank for the better half of this year.
-This has taught me a lot about teamwork as well as taking initiatives.
+This has taught me a lot about teamwork as well as taking initiative.
 Professionally, I have been able to enroll in a business course in a nearby college.
 Through the courses, I have acquired great knowledge about teamwork, communication, and most importantly quality management.”

 11. What Should Be Expected From You In The First Three Months After Employment?